 So acknowledgment to the Director of Financial Reporting, who is here, Erum Motiwala, also, Acting Chief Financial Officer, Mr. Gorokhovsky.
 But it is also important to recognize the CFO in place back on June 30th of 2021 and that is Deputy Superintendent Judith Marte.
 I understand you came back just to get this award.
 Thank you.

 MRS. MARTE: Through the Chair?
+MR. MAYERSOHN: Yes, you may.

 MRS. MARTE: When Mr. Jabouin's done, please.

 MR. JABOUIN: I'm done.